lumapps/dbt-docs/bi-tools/tableau/README.md

 **prerequisite**:
 * You already have created a service account and this service account was given proper permissions by the lumapps team.
-* You have access to Tableau Desktop, connection to BigQuery via service account is not yet supported by Tableau Online.
+* You have access to Tableau Desktop (**must be version 2021.3 or above**), connection to BigQuery via service account is not yet supported by Tableau Online

 ### Step 1 : BigQuery Connector